 Imagine Azumanga DaiohmeetsSeinfeld, on even more sedatives with a fair helping of Otaku Bait.Lucky Star is a Slice of Life manga by Kagami Yoshimizu, featuring four high school girls.
-The main focus is on Konata Izumi, an Otaku Surrogate whose Japanese pop culture knowledge is truly staggering.
+The main focus are on four characters: Konata Izumi, an Otaku Surrogate whose Japanese pop culture knowledge is truly staggering; her best friend Kagami Hiiragi; Kagami's twin Tsukasa Hiiragi; and the wealthy and intelligent Miyuki Takara.
 Drawing on a huge number of Otaku references, Lucky Star is more or less a show about nothing in particular.
 Notable for being the largest example of the Puni Plush style and its rather eccentric fanbase.Kyoto Animation used the manga as the basis for a highly successful anime series, which got acquired for American distribution by Bandai Entertainment, and dubbed with around the same casting as Haruhi... or some of the in-jokes would not be translatable at all.
 It should be noted that most of the references were Kyo Ani's own additions, in order to cash in on the merchandising of anime in general, mainly from Haruhi.
 It worked; Lucky Star is currently the studio's most marketable show, with many CDs and video games being made even 3 years after the anime ended.
 A stage musical adaptation has been green-lit in 2011.This series also has a character sheet, Memetic Mutations, WMG, Headscratchers, and fanfic recommendation.
 A Shout Out section is being built to put all the references that Lucky Star makes to other series.There have been several spin-off mangas.
 The first, Lucky Star Pocket Travelers, was later created and features the four main characters for no discernible reason whatsoever shrunk down to a few inches tall.
 Cue hilarity.
 A different bizarre spin-off, Boo Boo Kagaboo, was made by the creator of Nyoron Churuya-san.
 It was licensed by BANDAI, but they later cancelled its release.
 Another spin-off manga, Miyakawa Ke No Kuufuku, was created in 2008, written and illustrated by Kagami Yoshimizu himself, starring Hikage and Hinata Miyakawa, two minor characters from the manga (who also briefly show up in the anime) who have money troubles and thus have trouble keeping food in the house.
 Hinata, however, is an avid otaku, and her impulse-buying tendencies only worsen their money troubles, much to Hikage's chagrin.
 An ONA adaptation was produced by Ordet in 2013 for the Spring season.The anime is now available on Crunchyroll.Not to beconfused with a certain Madonna song, or with the science-fiction novels byIsaac Asimov, or a Paper Mario item, one of the "Chinatown bus" lines operating between Boston and New York City, or anything else named as such.

 This show provides examples of: